-This passage occurs in both the Revised Common Lectionary Year B and the Narrative Lectionary Year B. See note below on its potential as a Reformation day passage.
-(Most recently Feb 21, 2016).
+This passage occurs in both the Revised Common Lectionary Year B and the Narrative Lectionary Year B. (Most recently Oct 24, 2021.)

-I prefer the Mark 10:46-52 text for Reformation Day than the John 8 text (here is my commentary on this passage).
+This passage will sometimes occur on the same Sunday as Reformation Day, a day when Lutheran churches and others often use John 8 ((here is my commentary on this passage) .
+Even when not on Reformation Day, it might make a very good text for a 2-3 series on the Reformation.
 You have a man crying out for mercy (Luther's search); a religious crowd opposed to him (sinful self and world); a display of Jesus compassion; Jesus' Word giving life; Proclamation that faith saves; lastly, new life in following Christ.

 Salvation, even new creation, by faith alone

 The sinfulness of the world, even in religious matters